12 Car Insurance Myths Debunked

 The truth is, there isn’t one definitive answer as to how the age of your car affects your rates.
 Each insurance company uses a different pricing model to calculate a driver’s rates.

-Click here to get low rates regardless of the age of your vehicle.
+Click here compare quotes and get low rates regardless of the age of your vehicle.

 One of the most enduring car insurance myths is that red cars are costlier to insure because they have an elevated risk of traffic citations.